efsierraa/PyCycloVarREB/README.md

   COT_intp # interpolates a vibration signal with given time indexes in tTacho_fsig

-  COT_intp2 # Interpolates the signal given an IAS profile, useful for numerical tests.
+  COT_intp2 # Interpolates the signal given an IAS profile, useful for numerical tests

   tTacho_fsigLVA # Creates an IF profile from the tachometer signal, translated from matlab from courses of the http://lva.insa-lyon.fr/en/